loveencounterflow/coffee-script/README.md

   PogoScript, as a case in point, allows you to decorate your asynchronous function call, so you can write `x = f! a` as if `f a` replaced by `f! a` was an asynchronous-turned-synchronous function call (i call this 'folded style', the callback part being like 'folded back' into your primary control flow).
-Of course, within the limits of JavaScript (*particularly in the absence of* `yield`), this isn't possible without reordering code and dealing with callbacks etc. behind the scenes.
-You do get benefits like being able to catch asynchronous errors inside a (seemingly) run-of-the mill `try` / `catch` clause, but the expensiveness is baffling: a single line, a single 'folded' code will expand to ~25 lines of JavaScript, maybe ok; but: three 'folded' calls within a `try` / `catch` / `finally` clause (6 lines) will *explode* to ~150 lines, forming a pyramid that is up to *ten* stories deep, all riddled with nested `if` / `else` and `try` / `catch` clauses.
-Debugging a chess programm written in Brainfuck is probably easier than to digest that heap of spaghetti.
+Of course, within the limits of JavaScript *without* `yield`, turning an asynchronous into a synchronous call is not possible without a massive reordering of code and dealing with callbacks and exceptions behind the scenes.

+  So while you do get benefits from this approach (like being able to catch asynchronous errors inside a seemingly run-of-the mill `try` / `catch` clause), the expensiveness in terms of resulting code complexity is baffling: a single line, a single 'folded' call will expand to ~25 lines of
+  JavaScript—each single one.
+Worse, a single `try` / `catch` / `finally` clause with three 'folded' calls on 6 lines of source will *explode* to ~150 lines of target JS, forming a pyramid that is up to *ten* stories deep, all riddled with nested `if` / `else` and `try` / `catch` clauses.
+Debugging a chess programm written in Brainfuck is probably easier than to digest *this* heap of spaghetti.
+Nice try, but thank you.
+And thank you Jeremy and everyone for not allowing this to happen in CS.
+(Disclaimer: not one here to disparage PogoScript or its authors in whichever ways—making this work is an achievement to be sure.
+I'm just saying this hammer is probably not what you wanted to fix your screw.)

+  Turns out this 'folded' code of some languages is pretty similar to what you can get with `yield`.

 * **Native Language Extensions** (that modify NodeJS or another VM), e.g. Iced Coffee Script.
 Interesting and certainly potentially able to provide most powerful solution to the asynchronous conondrum.
 But: